MrSuborbian88/wsd-final-project/README.txt

-scripts - contains php scripts to do various functions of our system keywords - contains php scripts to generate keywords for articles frequency.php - function that returns the frequency of words given a url keywords.php - ??? keywords-update.php - ??? cluster_users.php - updates user clusters in the database collect_articles.php - dump.csv - sample click data
+scripts - contains php scripts to do various functions of our system keywords - contains php scripts to generate keywords for articles frequency.php - function that returns the frequency of words given a url keywords.php - generates keywords in the db for the most recent x articles updating frequencies along the way keywords-update.php - updates keywords for articles after the fact (nightly for example) does not update frequencies (b/c they have already been seen). cluster_users.php - updates user clusters in the database collect_articles.php - dump.csv - sample click data